Basic benefit covered services

 • A school is a preschool, public school, private school or home school

-• Services may be administered by the ABA supervisor
+• Services must be administered by an ABA supervisor

 • ABA services performed by Behavior Technicians (BT) or assistant behavior analysts in a school setting are NOT allowed